-10-18.
+10-16.
 4 x I/O Double Transfer Rate Read Mode (4DTRD)

 The 4DTRD instruction enables Double Transfer Rate throughput on quad I/O of Serial NOR Flash in read mode.
-A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4DTRD instruction.
 The address (interleave on 4 I/O pins) is latched on both rising and falling edge of SCLK, and data (interleave on 4 I/O pins) shift out on both rising and falling edge of SCLK.
 The 8-bit address can be latched-in at one clock, and 8-bit data can be read out at one clock, which means four bits at rising edge of clock, the other four bits at falling edge of clock.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4DTRD instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4DTRD instruction, the following address/dummy/data out will perform as 8-bit instead of previous 1-bit.